MS893/Gem/README.md

 ## :dart: About ##

 New project :
-- exo1.rb : return the sum of natural integers strictly less than 1000 and which are multiples of 3 or 5.
+- multiples.rb : return the sum of natural integers strictly less than 1000 and which are multiples of 3 or 5.
-- exo2.rb : emails shift encryption
+- caesar_cipher.rb : emails shift encryption

 ## :rocket: Technologies ##